Today's Articles

 In 1964, the Greater London Council (GLC) absorbed this body.
 Pitt served as deputy chair of the GLC from 1969 to 1970 and, in 1974, became the first black chair, a post he held until 1975.

 He was bitterly disappointed and did not attempt to run for Parliament again.
 1975 Prime Minister Harold Wilson appointed Pitt to the House of Lords as Lord Pitt of Hampstead.
-According to Pitt, however, his most valued honor was his election as president of the British Medical Association from 1985 to 1986, a position few general practitioners achieve.
+According to Pitt, however, his most valued honor was his election as president of the British Medical Association from 1985 to 1986, a position few general practitioners achieved.

 At a time when prejudice and even violence against blacks were common in Great Britain, David Thomas Pitt spoke out for the unrepresented black immigrant community.
 In his obituary for Pitt in the Guardian in 1994, black British journalist Mike Phillips wrote: "At that point, Dr. Pitt was the only Black person who figured in the public and political life of the country; and as such if only by default when he spoke, he spoke for us."